 To help you stay on track with your flashcard study, RemNote asks you to set a daily learning goal.
 RemNote will encourage you to practice this number of flashcards each day and keep track of how well you’re doing at this.
-You should aim to set your daily learning goal to something that’s achievable for you, yet sufficient to get through most or all of the flashcards you're actively studying each day.
+You should aim to set your daily goal to something that’s achievable for you, yet sufficient to get through most or all of the flashcards you're actively studying each day.

-Choosing a daily learning goal
+Setting a daily learning goal

-You can configure your daily learning goal by clicking on Today’s Goal, or choosing Customize Goals from the Flashcards menu at the top, in the Flashcard Home.
+You can configure your daily goal by clicking on Today’s Goal, or choosing Customize Goals from the Flashcards menu at the top, in the Flashcard Home.
 You’ll see this slider, which you can drag and drop to choose a new goal:

 Above the slider, RemNote will estimate how long it will take you to complete this number of flashcards.
 To the right, you’ll see a projection of how many cards from Active documents will become due in the upcoming week, to compare against the number of cards you want to practice every day.